space-wizards/docs/src/en/server-hosting/setting-up-ss14-watchdog.md

 + ASP .NET Core 6 Runtime

 Both of these can be found at the [.NET 6 download page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

+On Linux/MacOS use your favourite package manager (apt, dnf, pacman, brew etc)

 ### 2. Build